Free Bikes for Disabled Seniors

 - Why seniors choose it: Can keep up with cycling groups, comfortable for longer rides, large community of users

-- Best for: Seniors who want to ride with others and cover longer distances
+- Best for: Seniors who want to ride with others and cover longer distances.
+Tips to keep up with group rides safely and choose a motor/battery setup that fits your pace.

 - Key features: Recumbent seating, 27 speeds, fits riders 5’0″ to 6’4″, mesh seat with back support